-People who overcame hardships and persevere despite all odds are the most inspiring stories of entrepreneurship.
-Although Rags-to Riches stories have been around since the inception of businesses, they continue to resonate with budding entrepreneurs who are ready to make the leap.
-This inspiring story of a successful startup serves to educate, inspire, and encourage young entrepreneurs who are looking to start their own business.
+People who overcame hardships and persevered despite all odds are the most inspiring stories of entrepreneurship.
+Although Rags-to Riches stories have been around since the inception of businesses, they continue to resonate with budding entrepreneurs who are ready to leap.
+This inspiring story of a successful startup serves to educate, inspire, and encourage young entrepreneurs who are looking to start their businesses.

 The Birth of Air Bed & Breakfast